 Check Laptop Battery Health.

-After performing power reset and checking AC Adapter.
+After performing the power reset and checking AC Adapter.
 Now you need to check laptop battery health.
 Because, over a period of time, battery charge capacity starts decreasing.
 And, because of this, laptop battery draining fast, the problem also occurs.
 And, It could possible that your battery’s charge capacity got too low.
 So, the laptop battery is not charging.
 In this case, you need to replace the laptop battery.

 And, in dell laptop, you can use Dell Battery Meter.
 Though, some laptop doesn’t provide an inbuilt option to check battery health.
 That’s why you can try the following method.